KEEP TABS ON THE LATEST CALIFORNIA POLICY AND POLITICS NEWS

 The law requires local agencies to begin monitoring and regulating groundwater so that withdrawals don’t exceed inflow.
 But this stabilization will not happen anytime soon, since the law sets a sustainability deadline of 2040.

 Many farmers are uneasy because it will reduce water supply and force land out of production.
 Some experts say farmers will have to fallow between 500,000 and a million acres.
 These changes are likely to hit hardest in the San Joaquin Valley.

 Farmers have ideas to cope: One is to pay some not to grow anything and leave their water allocation for someone else.
 Another is to develop water markets to buy and sell water.

-A drought would damage the environment and economy, particularly because the state has not recovered from the 2012-2016 drought.
+Drought damages the environment and economy, particularly because the state still has not recovered from the 2012-2016 drought.
 Groundwater tables remain overdrawn, and with below-average Sierra Nevada snowpack, water reserves are unlikely to rebound anytime soon.

 Some of California’s aquifers, including large basins in the San Gabriel and San Fernando valleys, are contaminated with chemicals.

 One of the greatest dangers is nitrates that leach from fertilizers, manure and sewage.
 Pesticides, oil waste, industrial solvents and other contaminants also pollute groundwater.
 The Community Water Center, a social justice group, estimated that more than one million state residents are exposed to unsafe drinking water each year.

 In 2012 Brown signed into law AB 685, the Human Right to Water Act, which aims to bring safe, clean water to all Californians.
 Prop 1, a $7.5 billion bond passed by voters in 2014, allocated $520 million for clean, safe and reliable drinking water.
 Newsom signed SB 200, setting aside $130 million per year for a decade.